shapeable/prototype-adpq/README.md

 The Coveralls dashboard could be found [here](https://coveralls.io/github/shapeable/prototype-web?branch=master)

 Code climate was also integrated for an automated code review which grades code quality.
-The overall result combining both scores can be consulted [here.](https://codeclimate.com/github/shapeable/prototype-web)
+Out of a maximum 4.0 code quality, our prototype is released with a 3.9 in code quality.
+See full results [here.](https://codeclimate.com/github/shapeable/prototype-web)

 #### O. Setup or used a continuous integration system to automate the running of tests